-- Social services - · Holistic and wellness services - Be aware of traditionally-underserved victims or survivors who live in marginalized communities, and who may experience barriers to accessing services.
-Consider partnering with communitybased organizations that can help support survivors who may feel marginalized in order to strengthen your capacity, level of trust, and service delivery. - Provide all client services in a manner that is nonjudgmental and commensurate with the victim/survivor's age, gender, culture, ethnicity, religion, geography, dis/ability and sexual orientation. - Help victims complete various forms needed to access services, support and public benefits; and review forms and instructions with victims and explain what types of information is being sought, and for what purposes. - Coordinate directly with various service providers/ referrals to ensure that forms and other requested information that are submitted are accurate, compliant and complete. - Help the client navigate various available resources to ensure that his/her needs are being met, including initial contact and/or follow-up with providers or resources as needed, based upon the client's ability and needs. - When identifying relevant resources for victim assistance, provide a "warm hand-off" that personally links victims to other agencies, organizations or programs; and follow-up as needed and appropriate. - In cases involving criminal justice proceedings, explain relevant victims' core rights under appropriate jurisdictional law Federal, Tribal, state and/or local including the rights to victim compensation; information and notification; reasonable protection; participation in investigative and justice processes (including victim impact statements); restitution; and compliance with victims' constitutional and statutory rights.
+- Social services - · Holistic and wellness services - Provide all client services in a manner that is nonjudgmental and commensurate with their personal demographics. - Help victims complete various forms needed to access services, support and public benefits; and review forms and instructions with victims and explain what types of information is being sought, and for what purposes. - Coordinate directly with various service providers/ referrals to ensure that forms and other requested information that are submitted are accurate, compliant and complete. - Help the client navigate various available resources to ensure that his/her needs are being met, including initial contact and/or follow-up with providers or resources as needed, based upon the client's ability and needs. - When identifying relevant resources for victim assistance, provide a "warm hand-off" that personally links victims to other agencies, organizations or programs; and follow-up as needed and appropriate. - In cases involving criminal justice proceedings, explain relevant victims' core rights under appropriate jurisdictional law - federal, Tribal, state and/or local - including the rights to victim compensation; information and notification; reasonable protection; participation in investigative and justice processes (including victim impact statements); restitution; and compliance with victims' constitutional and statutory rights.